keptn/keptn.github.io/content/docs/0.1.3/setup/kubernetes/install-keptn-v.0.1-eks/index.md

 The next steps expect that you have a working Kubernetes cluster on AWS EKS.
 In case you do not have an EKS cluster available there are a couple of ways to setup your own cluster
 1. Follow the [Getting Started Guides](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html).
-2. Leverage Terraform Templates such as [Tereraform AWS EKS Cluster by Cloudposse](https://github.com/cloudposse/terraform-aws-eks-cluster)
+2. Leverage Terraform Templates such as [Terraform AWS EKS Cluster by Cloudposse](https://github.com/cloudposse/terraform-aws-eks-cluster)

 When creating your own cluster we recommend the following minimum sizing definitions: